AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 ROCm™ 7: The Open Software Engine for AI Acceleration

-AI is evolving at record speed—and AMD’s vision with ROCm is to unlock that innovation for everyone through an open, scalable, and developer-focused platform.
+AI is evolving at record speed—and AMD’s vision with ROCm software is to unlock that innovation for everyone through an open, scalable, and developer-focused platform.
 Over the past year, ROCm has rapidly matured, delivering leadership inference performance, expanding training capabilities, and deepening its integration with the open-source community.
-ROCm now powers some of the largest AI platforms in the world, supporting major models like LLaMA and DeepSeek from day one, and delivering over 3.5x inference gains in the upcoming ROCm 7 release.
-With frequent updates, advanced data types like FP4, and new algorithms like FAv3, ROCm is enabling next-gen AI performance while driving open-source frameworks like vLLM and SGLang forward faster than closed alternatives.
+ROCm now powers some of the largest AI platforms in the world, supporting major models like LLaMA and DeepSeek from day one, and offering an average 3.5x inference gain in the upcoming ROCm 7 release3.
+With frequent updates, advanced data types like FP4, and new algorithms like FAv3, ROCm is enabling next-gen AI performance while driving open-source frameworks like vLLM and SGLang forward

 Whether optimizing large language models or scaling out inferencing platforms, ROCm 7 gives developers the tools they need to move from experimentation to production fast.
 Be sure to check out our blog that goes into more detail on all the benefits found within ROCm 7.